Battle Realms: Reception

-The game was met with positive reception upon release, as GameRankings gave it a score of 82.04%, while Metacritic gave it 82 out of 100.Igromania magazine gave the game 9 out of 10, calling it an "ideal contemporary Real-time strategy".
+The game was met with positive reception upon release, as GameRankings gave it a score of 82.04%, while Metacritic gave it 82 out of 100.

+Igromania magazine gave the game 9 out of 10, calling it an "ideal contemporary Real-time strategy".
 The reviewer noted good gameplay and praised the graphics and animations, but he said the game did not deviate much from traditional RTSes and the AI did not stand out.

-The Academy of Interactive Arts & Sciences nominated Battle Realms for its 2001 "Computer Strategy Game of the Year" award, which ultimately went to Civilization III.
+The Academy of Interactive Arts & Sciences nominated Battle Realms for the "PC Strategy" award in 2002, which was ultimately awarded to Civilization III.